Cessna CitationJet/M2: Model 525C

 The stretched CJ4 was launched at the October 2006 NBAA conference.
 Its wing design comes from the moderately swept wing of the Citation Sovereign.
 Powered by Williams FJ44-4A turbofans, it has a maximum range of 2,165 nmi (4,010 km).
-Its cabin is 21 inches longer than the CJ3 and can seat up to nine people plus one in the cockpit.
+Its cabin is 21 in longer than the CJ3 and can seat up to nine people plus one in the cockpit.
 It first lifted off on May 5, 2008, from McConnell Air Force Base in Wichita, Kansas and first deliveries started in 2010.

 In 2011, the Federal Aviation Administration temporarily grounded the CJ4 and issued an airworthiness directive because of fires in the original Lithium-ion battery equipment.

 The cabin is pressurized at 9.0 psi and the seating area is 7 in longer than in the CJ3, with a typical forward side-facing divan followed by a four chairs club and two forward facing chairs.

 It can carry a 987 lb payload with full fuel, cruise up to FL450 and takeoff from 3,410 ft field on a standard day.

 Block speeds are 410-420 kn and it burns 160 gal of fuel per hour.

 Maintenance is $269 per hour for labor and $370 per hour for parts excluding the engine maintenance plan is $317 per hour for a 5,000 h TBO.

 By June 2019, early models are $5.5-5.8 million for resale and up to over $7 million for later ones.

 Compared to the CJ4, the CJ3+ offers almost as much range, but carries fewer passengers with full tanks and is slower, while the Embraer Phenom 300 has better fuel efficiency and more tanks-full payload.

 The 400th CJ4 was delivered in April 2023.
 In 2023, its equipped price was $11.855M.